How Seniors are Handling COVID-19

 Seniors, like everyone else, are navigating a new world thanks to the current pandemic.
 COVID-19 has turned the world upside-down and wreaked havoc on people's physical and mental health.
 There are particular struggles specific to seniors.
 We are considered the vulnerable population, meaning the effects would likely be much worse if we caught the virus.
 This creates a heightened level of anxiety and with family and friends hoping to keep seniors safe, isolation has increased.

 Social and physical activities are essential for senior health, both physically and mentally.
-Many seniors and community centres have closed, social activities have come to a halt, and we have spent time distancing ourselves from others for much of the past year.
+Many seniors and community centers have closed, social activities have come to a halt, and we have spent time distancing ourselves from others for much of the past year.
 This has understandably resulted in an increase in anxiety and depression amongst the senior population.

 That said, anyone over the age of 65 has already lived through their share of adversity.
 Older generations have experienced World Wars and the Great Depression.
 The senior population is resilient and has come out of a global crisis before.
 Research has found that older generations, who didn’t grow up in the technologically fueled world we now live in, are more patient.
 They aren’t as accustomed to instant gratification and are better equipped to “wait it out.”